conan-io/docs/introduction.rst

   be used instead of it, and if using it, migrating to the other alternatives should be done as soon as possible.
 They will not be maintained or get fixes.

-Everything else that is not labeled should be considered stable, and won't be broken, unless something that is declared a bugfix.
+Everything else that is not labeled should be considered stable and won't be broken, unless something that is declared a bugfix.